OXID-eSales/developer_documentation/modules/developing/override_functionality.rst

       }
   }

-In this example method ``addToBasket`` is overrided and it adds additional functionality - logging.
+In this example method ``addToBasket`` is overridden and it adds logging functionality.
-To override class method there is a need:
+To override the method one needs to:

-- To extend a virtual class - ``className_parent``, in this case it is ``Basket_parent``.
+- Extend a virtual class - ``<className>_parent``, in this case it is ``Basket_parent``.
-- To call parent method, so the chain would not be broken.
+- Call parent method, so the chain would not be broken.

 Autoload module classes
 ^^^^^^^^^^^^^^^^^^^^^^^

-`composer.json` in module root directory must be created as described :ref:`here <copy_module_via_composer-20170217>` and module namespace must be defined as described :ref:`here <namespace-20170218>`.
+The file `composer.json` in module root directory must be created (see ":ref:`How to create a module installable via composer? <copy_module_via_composer-20170217>`") and module namespace must be defined (see ":ref:`Add dependencies and autoload via composer: Namespace <namespace-20170218>`").

-`composer.json` file in module root directory could look like this:
+The `composer.json` file in module root directory could look like this:

 .. code:: json